gt-rios/detect-indentation/README.md

 ## Features

 - Fast and minimal by design.
 This package only attempts to detect indentation when an editor is opened
+- Displays the indentation for the active editor in the _Status Bar_ button
-- Easily switch to a different indentation with a Select List by:
+- Easily switch to a different indentation with a _Select List_ by:
-  - Clicking the Status Bar button
-  - Selecting __Packages > Detect Indentation > Show Selector__ on the Menu Bar
-  - Or running the `Detect Indentation: Show Selector` command in the Command Palette
+Clicking the _Status Bar_ button, or selecting __Packages > Detect Indentation > Show Selector__ on the _Menu Bar_, or running the `Detect Indentation: Show Selector` command in the _Command Palette_
-- Detect indentation again after an open editor has been changed, by selecting `Auto Detect` from the Select List.
-This would be useful for example, after selecting `Convert Tabs to Spaces` from the default [Whitespace](https://atom.io/packages/whitespace) package
+- Detect indentation again after the active editor is modified, by selecting `Auto Detect` from the _Select List_.
+This would be useful for example, after converting Tabs to Spaces with the default [Whitespace](https://atom.io/packages/whitespace) package